olivierlar/miningsuite/README.txt

 To use the toolbox, simply add the folder "miningsuite" to your Matlab path.
 The list of operators available in the MiningSuite, stored in file Contents.m, can also be displayed by typing "help miningsuite" in Matlab.

-A documentation is available in the wiki of the Google Code site of the MiningSuite. https://github.com/olivierlar/miningsuite/wiki/MiningSuite
+A documentation is available in the wiki of the GitHub site of the MiningSuite. https://github.com/olivierlar/miningsuite/wiki/MiningSuite